schalkneethling/150days-of-html/newsletter/day34-150daysofhtml.md

   width="100%"
 ></iframe>
 ```

-The can however also restrict access to a specific origin, for example:
+You can however also restrict access to a specific origin, for example:

 ```html
 <iframe